Zeljka Whittaker BSc (Hons) Psych/Soc; PG Dip CBT

 - Cognitive behavioural therapy (CBT)

-- Additional fee for weekends and home visits
+Additional fee for weekends and home visits plus the cost of travel (time & mileage) where applicable

-Please send me an email, text me or call 07534080019 for further information and details.
+Please send me an email, text or call me on 07534 080019 for further information and details.
 If I am unable to take your call, please leave a message and I will call you back as soon as I can.

 Please note that I am unable to offer on-line counselling.